 Overwhelmingly, the most highly developed portion of IPARTheory is its personality subtheory.
 Evidence bearing on that subtheory comes from all five types of studies described above.
-Because of their robustness and simplicity, however, hundreds of researchers internationally have chosen to use the PARQ, PARQ/Control, and the PAQ-and associated IPARTheory measures-with two hundred thousand (or more) children and adults in many ethnic groups and societies on every continent of the world except for Antarctica.
-More evidence has been compiled from these studies than from studies using any other set of measures.
+Because of their robustness and simplicity, however, hundreds of researchers internationally have chosen to use the Parental Acceptance-Rejection Questionnaire, Parental Acceptance-Rejection/Control Questionnaire, and the Personality Assessment Questionnaire, and associated IPARTheory measures.
+These measures have been used with several hundred thousand children and adults on every continent of the world except for Antarctica.
+In fact, more evidence has been compiled from these studies than from studies using any other set of measures.
 Accordingly, results of these studies are given greatest attention here.

-Virtually every competent study that has used these measures-regardless of racial, cultural, linguistic, geographic, economic, and other such variations-has reached the same conclusion.
+Virtually every competent study that has used these measures-regardless of ethnoracial, cultural, linguistic, geographic, economic, and other such variations-has reached the same conclusion.
 Specifically: The experience of interpersonal (especially parental) acceptance or rejection tends to be associated transculturally with the form of psychological adjustment (or maladjustment) postulated in personality subtheory.
-The first meta-analysis described earlier showed that 3,433 additional studies, all with nonsignificant results, would be required to disconfirm the conclusion that perceived acceptance-rejection is panculturally associated with children's psychological adjustment; 941 such studies would be required to disconfirm this conclusion among adults (Khaleque & Rohner, 2002a).
-All effect sizes reported in the meta-analysis were statistically significant.
-Additionally, results showed no significant heterogeneity in effect sizes in different samples cross-culturally or within American ethnic groups.
+Khaleque and Rohner's (2002a) meta-analysis, for example, showed that 3,433 additional studies, all with nonsignificant results, would be required to disconfirm the conclusion that perceived parental acceptance-rejection in childhood is panculturally associated with children's psychological adjustment; 941 such studies would be required to disconfirm this conclusion among adults.

-That meta-analysis also showed that regardless of culture, ethnicity, or geographic location, approximately 26% of the variability in children's psychological adjustment and 21% of the variability in adults' adjustment is accounted for by perceived parental (paternal as well at maternal) acceptance-rejection.
-These results support IPARTheory's expectation that the magnitude of the relation between perceived acceptance-rejection and psychological adjustment is likely to be stronger in childhood-while children are still under the direct influences of parents-than in adulthood (Rohner, 1986, 1999).
+That meta-analysis also showed that regardless of culture, ethnicity, or geographic location, approximately 26% of the variability in children's psychological adjustment and 21% of the variability in adults' adjustment is accounted for by perceived parental (paternal as well at maternal) acceptance-rejection alone.
+These results support IPARTheory's postulate that the magnitude of the relation between perceived acceptance-rejection and psychological adjustment is likely to be stronger in childhood-while children are still under the direct influences of parents-than in adulthood.
 Obviously, a substantial amount of variance in children's and adults' adjustment remains to be accounted for by factors so far unmeasured in this program of research.
-No doubt a variety of cultural, behavioral, genetic, neurobiological and other such factors are implicated in this variance (Reiss, 1997; Saudino, 1997; South & Jarnecke, 2015).
+No doubt a variety of cultural, behavioral, genetic, neurobiological, and other such factors are implicated in this variance (Reiss, 1997; Saudino, 1997; South & Jarnecke, 2015).

 As we said above, three other classes of data also support the major postulates of IPARTheory's personality subtheory.
 These are cross-cultural survey (holocultural) studies, ethnographic case studies, and controlled comparison (concomitant variation) studies.
 Regarding the first, results of the major holocultural study (Rohner, 1975) of 101 well-described non-industrial societies mentioned earlier confirmed the conclusion that parental acceptance-rejection is associated panculturally with the psychological (mal)adjustment of children and adults.
-Additionally, the controlled comparison of three sociocultural groups in the Pacific mentioned earlier (Rohner, 1960) also supports this conclusion, as did an 18-month ethnographic and quantitative psychological community study in West Bengal, India (Rohner & Chaki-Sircar, 1988).
-Moreover, a six-month ethnographic and quantitative psychological case study of 349 9-through 16-year-old youths in St. Kitts, West Indies (Rohner, 1987) along with a six-month ethnographic and quantitative psychological case study of 281 9- through 18-year-old youths and their parents in a poor, biracial (African American and European American) community in southeast Georgia, USA (Rohner, Bourque & Elordi (1996); Veneziano & Rohner, 1998) also confirm the conclusion that perceived parental acceptance-rejection is associated with youth's psychological adjustment.
+Additionally, the controlled comparison of three sociocultural groups in the Pacific mentioned earlier (Rohner, 1960) also supports that conclusion, as does an 18-month ethnographic and quantitative psychological community study in West Bengal, India (Rohner & Chaki-Sircar, 1988).
+Moreover, a six-month ethnographic and quantitative psychological case study of 349 9- through 16-year-old youths in St. Kitts, West Indies (Rohner, 1987), along with a six-month ethnographic and quantitative psychological case study of 281 9- through 18-year-old youths and their parents in a poor, biracial (African American and European American) community in southeast Georgia, USA (Rohner, Bourque & Elordi (1996); Veneziano & Rohner, 1998) also confirm the conclusion that perceived parental acceptance-rejection is associated with the expected variations in youth's psychological adjustment.